Gastroserica loei

 Gastroserica loei is a species of beetle of the family Scarabaeidae.
 It is found in Thailand.

 Description

 Adults reach a length of about 4.5–5.4 mm.
 They have a yellowish brown, oval body.
 The antennal club, frons and margins of the elytra are blackish and the dorsal surface is shiny and nearly glabrous.

 Etymology

-The species is named after its occurrence in Loei province.
+The species is named after its occurrence in the Loei province.